-Baby Blake sea toilet removed and replaced by Jabsco ceramic head with electric flush and macerator.
+Baby Blake manual sea toilet removed and replaced by Jabsco ceramic head with electric flush and macerator.
 Shower mixer and head replaced with modern thermostatic mixer and power shower head.

 Faulty Sterling battery charger replaced with new of same make and type (24v, 20 amp).
-Two 110Ah service batteries removed and six 110Ah batteries installed with equidistant parallel lead lengths, new connector boxes and battery isolator switches.
+Two 110Ah service batteries removed and replaced by six 110Ah batteries installed with equidistant parallel lead lengths, new connector boxes and battery isolator switches.